codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-06-ct4.md

-In this stage, you'll add support for producing to multiple partitions of the same topic in a single request.
+In this stage, you'll implement producing to multiple partitions of the same topic.

 ## Producing to multiple partitions